London Fire Brigade: Response times

 In 2007–2008, the first fire engine mobilised to a 999 call arrived within five minutes 58.8% of the time, and within eight minutes 90% of the time.
 The second fire engine deployed arrived within eight minutes 81.9% of the time, and within ten minutes 92.4% of the time.

 In 2010–2011, the average response time of the first appliance to the scene was 5 minutes 34 seconds (6 minute target), and the second appliance was 6 minutes 53 seconds (8 minute target).

 In 2015–2016, the average response time for the first appliance to the scene was 5 minutes 33 seconds (6 minute target), and the second appliance to the scene was 6 minutes 55 seconds (8 minute target).

 Mutual assistance

 The Fire and Rescue Services Act 2004 gives the UK fire services the ability to call upon other services or fire authorities in what is known as mutual assistance.
 For example, the LFB played a comprehensive role in assisting Hertfordshire Fire and Rescue Service at the Buncefield fire in 2005.
 Much earlier, the Hampton Court fire of 1986, which was on the border with Surrey, was attended by both the LFB and Surrey Fire and Rescue Service.

 In 2015–2016, the LFB assisted at 567 "over the border" incidents.

-The other fire services that adjoin the LFB are:
+The other fire services that adjoin the LFB area are (in clockwise order around London):